-Though it’s been 35 years since it premiered, more than 50 million people still tune in annually to the 24-hour A Christmas Story marathon on TBS.
-This nostalgic film, told through the eyes of nine-year-old Ralphie Parker, who desperately wants a Red Ryder BB gun for Christmas, has become a cherished part of many families’ holiday traditions.
+Though it’s been 36 years since it premiered, millions of people still tune in annually to the 24-hour A Christmas Story marathon on TBS.
+This nostalgic film, told through the eyes of 9-year-old Ralph “Ralphie” Parker, who desperately wants a Red Ryder BB gun for Christmas, has become a cherished part of many families’ holiday traditions.

-“This was a small film — even the studio who made it had no faith in it,” Scott Schwartz, whose character Flick memorably gets his tongue stuck to a frozen flagpole, tells Closer.
+“This was a small film — even the studio who made it had no faith in it,” Scott Schwartz, whose character Flick memorably gets his tongue stuck to a frozen flagpole, exclusively tells Closer Weekly.
 The low-budget, 10-week shoot primarily took place in Canada.

 “Ralphie’s mittens slapped the bejeezus out of me,” Zack Ward, who played Skut, tells Closer with a laugh.
 “They were frozen solid so it was like being slapped with a frozen pork chop!
 The blood [in the scene] is fake but the bright red cheeks are mine!”